Skip to content

 But that timeout gave Bielema a second thought.
 Why in the world would he trout out his kicker again, knowing what he just saw from what was basically a free trial?

 Somehow, though, the Fighting Illini would be the ones celebrating at the game's conclusion.
 Somehow, quarterback Luke Altmyer shrugged off a blitz and barely dodged a sack before finding an open Pat Bryant in the middle of the field.
-Bryant found an open lane in the defense and stormed down the field for what would be a late-second, heartbreaking 40-yard touchdown.
+Bryant found an open lane in the defense and stormed down the field for what would be a last-second, heartbreaking 40-yard touchdown.

 SHI Stadium became dead quiet.
 Rutgers was so close to program history, and it was gone just like that.